devfemibadmus/email-hosting-server/CONTRIBUTING.md

 If you have any questions about contributing to the project, please don't hesitate to reach out to us.

+## Contributing to Frontend

+We encourage contributions to the frontend of our project.
+You can help by:

+- Designing templates.
+- Pushing changes to the frontend branch.

 Thank you for your interest in contributing to our project!